QARANC.co.uk Find Extra Work

 St Margaret of Scotland

-The Great War hospital ship St Margaret of Scotland was an unusual hospital ship in that it was staffed by Scottish doctors, nurses and orderlies because the nation had raised £22,000 to equip her (cited in It's a Long Way to Tipperary: British and Irish Nurses in the Great War by Yvonne McEwen).
+The Great War hospital ship St Margaret of Scotland was unusual in that it was staffed by Scottish doctors, nurses and orderlies because the nation had raised £22,000 to equip her (cited in It's a Long Way to Tipperary: British and Irish Nurses in the Great War by Yvonne McEwen).

 Lifeboat Drills